propalparolnapervom/NETWORK/Overall.md

 In order to do that, it adds to the original `IP packet` additional header of `Layer 2`.

 Its done at the same exact way as it was done by `A`, but with new source/destination MAC adresses:

    3) MAC header:
    - source MAC address (`R1` router);
    - receiver MAC address (`R2` router);
    - type of payload (`IP` or `ARP`).

-Within a local network, communication happens only via `MAC Address`
+Within a local network, communication happens only via `MAC Address`.

 ### ARP